aws-samples/amazon-dynamodb-labs/content/relational-migration/introduction/index5.en.md

 * Sort Key name and type (optional)
 * Global Secondary Index (GSI) definitions (optional)

-GSIs are optional, but the decision of whether and how to add these indexes to our table is an important one.
+[Global secondary indexes](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/GSI.html) (GSIs) are optional, but the decision of whether and how to add these indexes to our table is an important one.
 Done right, a GSI will unlock efficient new search capabilities on our DynamoDB table, but would increase the cost of a write-heavy workload.
 We will learn how to automate or customize the index definitions created during the Import process.